- Reviewed: 31 October 2013, 11:41 NZDT

 Destinations in Central Asia where we advise against tourist and other non-essential travel.

 Avoid non-essential travel to the Ferghana Valley and areas bordering Uzbekistan and Tajikistan due to the uncertain security situation and the presence of landmines.
-This includes the regions of Osh, Jalalabad and Batken.
+This includes the regions of Osh, Jalalabad and Batken (level 3 of 4).

-Avoid all non-essential travel to areas bordering Afghanistan, Uzbekistan and Kyrgyzstan due to criminal activity and the presence of landmines.
+Avoid all non-essential travel to areas bordering Afghanistan, Uzbekistan and Kyrgyzstan due to security concerns, and the presence of landmines (level 3 of 4).

-Avoid all non-essential travel to the Gorno-Badakhshan Autonomous Oblast due to the uncertain security situation.
+Avoid all non-essential travel to the Gorno-Badakhshan Autonomous Oblast due to the uncertain security situation (level 3 of 4).

-Avoid non-essential travel to the areas bordering Afghanistan, Tajikistan and Kyrgyzstan (including the city of Andijan) due to the uncertain security situation and landmines.
+Avoid non-essential travel to the areas bordering Afghanistan, Tajikistan and Kyrgyzstan (including the city of Andijan and the eastern region of the Ferghana Valley) due to the uncertain security situation and landmines (level 3 of 4).

 Destinations in Central Asia where we advise caution.

-Exercise increased caution in Kazakhstan due to terrorism and violent crime.
+Exercise increased caution in Kazakhstan due to crime (level 2 of 4).

-Exercise increased caution elsewhere in Kyrgyzstan due to violent crime, terrorism and the potential for civil unrest.
+Exercise increased caution elsewhere in Kyrgyzstan due to violent crime, terrorism and the potential for civil unrest (level 2 of 4).

-Exercise increased caution elsewhere in Tajikistan due to the threat from terrorism.
+Exercise increased caution elsewhere in Tajikistan due to the threat from terrorism (level 2 of 4).

-Exercise increased caution elsewhere in Uzbekistan due to the threat from terrorism and violent crime.
+Exercise increased caution elsewhere in Uzbekistan due to the threat from terrorism and violent crime (level 2 of 4).